microsoft/appcenter-sdk-android/README.md

     ErrorReporting.getLastSessionErrorReport()
     ```

+* **Enable or disable the Error Reporting module:**  You can disable and opt out of using the ErrorReporting module by calling the `setEnabled()` API and the SDK will collect no crashes for your app.
+Use the same API to re-enable it by passing `true` as a parameter.

+    ```Java
+    ErrorReporting.setEnabled(false);
+    ```

+    You can also check if the module is enabled or not using the `isEnabled()` method:

+    ```Java
+    ErrorReporting.isEnabled();
+    ```

-* **Advanced Scenarios:**  Error Reporting module provides callback scenarios for developers to perform additional actions when sending crashes to Sonoma.
-You can add more power to your crash report by implementing any or all of these callback scenario.
-All these callbacks need to be implemented on ErrorReportingListener.
+* **Advanced Scenarios:**  The Error Reporting module provides callbacks for developers to perform additional actions before and when sending crash reports to Sonoma.
+This gives you added flexibility on the error reports that will be sent.
+To handle the callbacks, you must either implement all methods in the `ErrorReportingListener` interface, or override the `AbstractErrorReportingListener` class and pick only the ones you're interested in.
+You create your own Error Reporting listener and assign it like this:

+    ```Java
+    ErrorReportingListener customListener = new ErrorReportingListener() {
+        // implement callbacks as seen below
+    };

+    ErrorReporting.setListener(customListener);
+    ```

+    The following callbacks are provided:

     * **Should the crash be processed:** Implement this callback if you'd like to decide if a particular crash needs to be processed or not.
 For example - there could be some system level crashes that you'd want to ignore and don't want to send to Sonoma.

         ```Java
-            boolean ErrorReportingListener.shouldProcess(ErrorReport errorReport)
+        boolean ErrorReportingListener.shouldProcess(ErrorReport errorReport) {
+            return true; // return true if the Error Report should be processed, otherwise false.
+        }
         ```

-    * **User Confirmation:** If user privacy is important to you as a developer, you might want to get user confirmation before sending a crash to Sonoma.
-Our SDK exposes a callback where you can build your custom UI that prompts user to select one of these options - "Always Send", "Send".
-Based on the user input, the crash will be forwarded to Sonoma.
+    * **User Confirmation:** If user privacy is important to you as a developer, you might want to get user confirmation before sending a crash report to Sonoma.
+The SDK exposes a callback where you can tell it to await user confirmation before sending any crash reports.
+    Your app is then responsible for obtaining confirmation, e.g. through a dialog prompt with one of these options - "Always Send", "Send", and "Don't send".
+Based on the user input, you will tell the SDK and the crash will then respecetively be forwarded to Sonoma or not.

         ```Java
-            boolean ErrorReportingListener.shouldAwaitUserConfirmation()
+        boolean ErrorReportingListener.shouldAwaitUserConfirmation() {
+            return true; // Return true if the SDK should await user confirmation, otherwise false.
+        }
         ```

-        Method API:
+        If you return `true`, your app should obtain user permission and message the SDK with the result using the following API:

         ```Java
-            ErrorReporting.notifyUserConfirmation(int userConfirmation)
+        ErrorReporting.notifyUserConfirmation(int userConfirmation);

-            userConfirmation should be one of SEND, DONT_SEND or ALWAYS_SEND
         ```
+        Pass one option of `SEND`, `DONT_SEND` or `ALWAYS_SEND`.

     * **Binary attachment:**  If you'd like to attach text/binary data to a crash report, implement this callback.
 Before sending the crash, our SDK will add the attachment to the crash report and you can view it on the Sonoma portal.

         ```Java
-        ErrorAttachment getErrorAttachment(ErrorReport errorReport)
+        ErrorAttachment ErrorReportingListener.getErrorAttachment(ErrorReport errorReport) {
+            // return your own created ErrorAttachment object }
         ```

-    * **Before sending crash:**   This callback will be invoked just before the crash is sent to Sonoma.
+    * **Before sending a crash report:** This callback will be invoked just before the crash is sent to Sonoma:

         ```Java
-        void ErrorReportingListener.onBeforeSending(ErrorReport errorReport);
+        void ErrorReportingListener.onBeforeSending(ErrorReport errorReport) {
+            …
+        }
         ```

-    * **Crash sending succeeded:**   This callback will be invoked after sending crash reports succeeded.
+    * **When sending a crash report succeeded:** This callback will be invoked after sending a crash report succeeded:

         ```Java
-        void ErrorReportingListener.onSendingFailed(ErrorReport errorReport, Exception e);
+        void ErrorReportingListener.onSendingSucceeded(ErrorReport errorReport) {
+            …
+        }
         ```

-    * **Crash sending failed:**   This callback will be invoked after sending crash reports failed.
+    * **When sending a crash report failed:** This callback will be invoked after sending a crash report failed:

         ```Java
-        void ErrorReportingListener.onSendingSucceeded(ErrorReport errorReport)
-        ```

-* **Enable or disable Error Reporting module:**  You can disable and opt out of using ErrorReporting module by calling setEnabled() API and the SDK will collect no crashes for your app.
-Use the same API to enable again by passing "true" as a parameter.

-    ```Java
-    ErrorReporting.setEnabled(false)
-    ```

-    You can also check if the module is enabled or not using isEnabled() method:

-    ```Java
-    ErrorReporting.isEnabled()
+        void ErrorReportingListener.onSendingFailed(ErrorReport errorReport, Exception e) {
+            …
+        }
         ```

 ## 6. Advanced APIs